JLuc/scribus-project-manager/README.md

 The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
 Results are displayed and also stored in the .found.tmp file

+## Project notes and reminders

+When editing a project, it happens often that one needs to take notes about some part of a chapter.
+Example :
+- "Find higher resolution picture"
+- "Add credit and licence"
+- "Check numbers"
+- "todo : use vectorized logo"

+The project manager provides a way of doing so and being automaticaly reminded of these notes :
+- in the book text of an existing textframe, use "AAA" or "XXX" next to the text of your note (avoid this with long texts)
+- OR create a dedicated small textframe and type your note along with AAA or XXX prefix
+- when project's manager `makbook` is called, it reminds you of all such notes it finds in the chapters of your book

 ## NEW : update chapters with master

 Choose a document and use it as master document for styles, colors and masterpages